-With RSS (Really Simple Syndication) ticker you can embed external RSS feeds as ticker (text scrolling from right to left).
+With the RSS ticker plugin for Play Digital Signage, you can embed external RSS feeds as a ticker (text scrolling from right to left).
 At the core, RSS is just a text file in XML format that websites frequently update when a new story is published.
 Most news portals and blogs also publish an RSS feed, typically the feed is linked in the page footer or you can find it by searching.
-Example RSS feed looks like this: https://blog.playsignage.com/feed
+We have a convenience function to help you find an RSS feed by a website name, however, it’s just a helper functionality and does not have data for all the feeds on the Internet.
+If you don’t find the desired feed using the search field, you can try using a search engine or ask the website maintainers if they have a public RSS feed.
+An example RSS feed looks like this: https://playsignage.com/feed/

 - Include title – Typically each feed entry contains a title and a description.
 Depending on who publishes the feed and what information you find relevant, you can toggle title inclusion in the ticker.

 - Include description – Often description is a small excerpt of the article itself, typically it’s either too long or irrelevant for the ticker, but depending on the circumstances you may want to include it as well.

 - Feed entries to display – Specifies how many most recent feed items will be included in the ticker.

 - Refresh interval – Specifies how often the plugin will check the feed source for updates.
 The default value of 60 minutes is quite reasonable for most feeds.

 - Always on top – By default, the ticker is rendered as a separate element so that players don’t need to render the entire slide for each frame, but rather just the ticker itself.
 This is important as most entry-level players can not handle rendering the entire canvas at least 24 times per second for smooth scrolling.
 The drawback to this approach is that the ticker will be on top of other elements, this can be a problem for a typical setup where users want the ticker to scroll under a logo for example.